cpldcpu/BitNetMCU/docs/documentation_cnn.md

 The convolution layers turned out to be very sensitive to quantization.
 Better performing models degraded even for 4-bit weights.
 Luckily, the number of weights in the convolution layers is rather small, so there is little memory benefit in quantizing to below 8 bits.

 However, the depthwise convolutions also turned out to be very sensitive to scaling errors in activations between the channels.
 In addition, to avoid mismatch between the channels, it was not possible to use normalization between the layers.
 I therefore opted to keep the activations in full 32-bit resolution and introduce fixed shifts to limit the dynamic range.
-Only after all channels are processed, quantization of activations to 8 bits and normalization is performed before feeding the data into the fully connected layers.
+Only after all channels are processed, normalization is performed across all channels (layernorm) and they are rescaling to 8 bit before feeding the data into the fully connected layers.

 ```
    Layer (type)        Output Shape      Param #      BPW    Bytes #